pogzyb/whodap/README.md

 `whodap` | Simple RDAP Utility for Python

-- Supports Async HTTP requests (thanks to `httpx`)
+- Support for asyncio HTTP requests (using `httpx`)
-- Caching option for initial IANA lookups
+- Caching option for initial IANA dns loads
 - Leverages the [SimpleNamespace](https://docs.python.org/3/library/types.html#types.SimpleNamespace) type for cleaner RDAP Response traversal
 - Keeps the familiar look of WHOIS via the `to_whois_dict` method